-Starting with a basic set of skills, the intention is to assess the suitability of the Amazon devices to manage small tasks.
+Starting with a basic set of skills, the intention is to assess the suitability of Amazon devices to manage small tasks.

-For the bed-bound residents, phase one will see simple tasks such as turning lights on and off, tuning into a favourite radio station and asking for the latest news alerts evolve into more complex instructions such as channel hopping (via the Amazon Fire TV stick), music selection and potentially even calling relatives and care workers from their rooms via the devices.
+For the bed-bound residents, phase one will see simple tasks such as turning lights on and off, tuning into a favourite radio station, and asking for the latest news alerts evolve into more complex instructions such as channel hopping (via the Amazon Fire TV stick), music selection and potentially even calling relatives and care workers from their rooms via the devices.